 Closing prices for crude oil, gold and other commodities

-Benchmark U.S. crude oil for July delivery rose $1.40 to $67.72 a barrel Tuesday.
-Brent crude oil for August delivery rose rose 93 cents to $70.25 a barrel.
+Benchmark U.S. crude oil for July delivery fell 2 cents to $68.81 a barrel Thursday.
+Brent crude oil for August delivery fell 4 cents to $71.31 a barrel.

 Comments